ChapelR/custom-macros-for-sugarcube-2/readme.md

 `<<dropdown (variable) (list of options)>>`

 * variable: a TwineSctipt story (`$var`) or temproray (`_var`) variable, passed in quotes
-* list of options: a list of options to populate the dropdown, passed as space-separated quoted strings.  if no options are given, an error will be raised.
+* list of options: a list of options to populate the dropdown, passed as space-separated quoted strings or arrays, or any combination of the two.  if no options are given, an error will be raised.

 **Explanation**:
 The `<<dropdown>>` macro creates a dropdown-style input.
 When a selection is made, the option is saved to the provided variable as a string.
+The first argument must always be a variable passed in quotes.
+The remaining arguments may be any combination of strings, variables (non-quoted), or arrays.
+To pass an array literal, you must use backticks to force it to be evaluated as a single argument, or store it as a variable.

 **Examples**:
 ```